 .
 Compare Cour de cassation [Cass.]
-[Court of cassation] 1e civ., May 25, 1948, 357 (Fr.) (the French “Lautour” case) with the Belgian definition of ‘ordre public international’, which is distinguished from the internal public order: it covers the principles that are deemed by the legislator to be ‘essential to the moral, political or economic order established in Belgium’ (as recently reasserted by the Court of Cassation in a case involving the possible application of customary law from Niger : Cass., 3 June 2021, C.20.0463.F/1).
+[Court of cassation] 1e civ., May 25, 1948, 357 (Fr.) (the French “Lautour” case), with the Belgian definition of ‘ordre public international’, which is distinguished from the internal public order: it covers the principles that are deemed by the legislator to be ‘essential to the moral, political or economic order established in Belgium’ (as recently reasserted by the Court of Cassation in a case involving the possible application of customary law from Niger : Cass., 3 June 2021, C.20.0463.F/1).